Three-body bound states of two bosons and one impurity in one dimension: Abstract

 \section{Abstract}

-We investigate one-dimensional three-body systems composed of two identical bosons and one imbalanced atom (impurity) with two-body and three-body zero-range interactions.
-For the case in the absence of three-body interaction, we give a complete phase diagram of the number of three-body bound states in the whole region of mass ratio via the direct calculation of the Skornyakov-Ter-Martirosyan equations.
-We demonstrate that other low-lying three-body bound states emerge when the mass of the impurity particle is not equal to another two identical particles.
-We can obtain not only the binding energies but also the corresponding wave functions.
+We investigate one-dimensional three-body systems composed of two identical bosons and one mass-imbalanced atom (impurity) with attractive two-body and three-body zero-range interactions.
+In the absence of three-body interaction, we give a complete phase diagram of the number of three-body bound states in the whole region of mass ratio and the ratio of intra- and inter-component interaction strength via direct calculation of Skornyakov-Ter-Martirosyan equations.
+We demonstrate that other low-lying three-body bound states emerge when the mass of the impurity particle is different from other two identical particles.
+We obtain the binding energies together with the corresponding wave functions.
 When the mass of impurity atom is vary large, there are at most three three-body bound states.
-We then study the effect of three-body zero-range interaction and unveil that it can induces one more three-body bound state at a certain region of coupling strength ratio under a fixed mass ratio.
+In the presence of three-body zero-range interaction, we unveil that weak three-body interaction will not always induce one more three-body bound state.
+At some special parameter points, arbitrary small three-body interaction can generate one more three-body bound state.
+This corresponds to the transition of the number of three-body bound states induced only by two-body attractive interaction.